IBM-Blockchain-Archive/marbles/docs/install_chaincode_locally.md

 **Choose 1 option below to create these files:**

 - **Option 1:** :lollipop: Use crypto files from a **locally hosted Hyperledger Fabric Network**.
 These certificates will be created with the `fabric-samples` example called `fabcar`.
 If you have already created the certs you should still re-run this step.
-[Create Crypto Files with Fabcar](./use_fabcar_crypto.md)
 - **Option 2:** Create the certificate and public key files manually.
 Use this option when your Fabric network was **not** created from `fabric-samples`.
 [Generate Crypto Manually](https://console.bluemix.net/docs/services/blockchain/v10_application.html#generating-the-client-side-certificates)
 	- Once you are done add the private key and signed certificate files to this folder: `<marbles root>/config/crypto/`
 	- Next append the cert/key path information to your connection profile: